-She is currently teaching privately and in public school with Brooklyn Conservatory, and regularly being an active musician in the New York City scene.
+She is currently teaching privately and works actively on the New York City scene.